-The Blue Chapter consists of 3 original works by celebrated Canadian poet, Don McKay (Governor General’s Award, Griffin Poetry Prize), and Juno-nominated pianist and composer, Florian Hoefner.
+The Blue Chapter consists of 3 original works by celebrated Canadian poet, Don McKay (Governor General’s Award, Griffin Poetry Prize), and Juno-award-winning pianist and composer, Florian Hoefner.
 “Bird Island Suite,” first premiered at Memorial University in St. John’s in 2019, calls attention to the remarkable ecosystems found on bird islands, while also exploring critical themes of human-driven habitat change and extinction.
 “Membership” examines the intricate relationship between living species on the planet.
 It simultaneously reimagines what our world would look like if humans stepped into true membership with our biosphere rather than serving as an adversary.
 And the final piece, “Kinds of Blue,” is a tribute to the many manifestations of blue found in nature.
 The poetry is centred around the natural beauty found in Newfoundland and Labrador and takes centre stage, with poet performing alongside the musicians as a fourth chamber player.

 After a critically acclaimed run of the project’s “Blue Chapter,” we will soon be workshopping the second “Green Chapter” of this project, with new commissions by Juno Award-winning musicians Sarah Slean and Andrew Downing and original poetry by Griffin Prize-winning poet, Karen Solie.
 Slean’s collaboration with Solie is a written homage to the incredible life of trees and the Downing/Solie collaboration explores the farming practices and dwindling habitat of unbroken shortgrass prairie (including the stranglehold of multinational corporations on farming).